Jasonnail/Trajectory-tracking-with-feedforward/README.md

-# Code for 'Trajectory tracking of QUAV based on cascade DRL with feedforward'
+# Code for 'Trajectory tracking of QUAV based on cascade DRL with feedforward control'